 We need our micro-organisms (also known as our gut flora or microbiota) to train and maintain our immune system, to help digest our food and to take part in a myriad of metabolic, biochemical, hormonal and neural processes.
 Our microbiota also play a role in our mood and energy levels.
 We need to restore our gut to regain our health and re-inspire our life.

-Restoring our gut – cultivating the regrowth of diverse, healthy microorganisms which will help to repair our damaged intestinal walls and mend our malfunctioning immune system – is one door to healing.
+Restoring our gut – cultivating the regrowth of diverse, healthy microorganisms that will help to repair our damaged intestinal walls and mend our malfunctioning immune system – is one door to healing.
 There are many more.
 Everything is interconnected.
-One door leads to another.
+And one door leads to another.

 My goal is to provide you with knowledge, understanding, skills and confidence to walk through whichever doorways have presented themselves in your life.
 This is not to say I have all the answers.
 YOU have the answers when it comes to you.
 I’m here to offer pointers about where and how you might find those answers .
-Every illness, crisis, food intolerance, bout of depression, relationship break-up and disappointment is a potential doorway to healing.
+Every illness, crisis, food intolerance, bout of depression, relationship break-up and disappointment is a potential doorway to healing and deeper life fulfilment.